realworldocaml/book/en/08-imperative-programming.md

   done
 ```

-The following code shows how to add an element to the dictionary.
+It's worth noting that in such an iteration function, the function `f`
+is expected to return unit, because it is supposed to operate by side
+effect rather than by returning a value.

+Next, we have the code for adding and removing mappings from the
-This code is made complicated by the fact that we need to detect
+dictionary.
+The code is made more complicated by the fact that we
-whether we are replacing an existing binding, or putting in a new one.
+need to detect whether we are overwriting or removing an existing
+binding, so we can decide whether `t.length` needs to be changed.
+The
-The `bucket_has_key` function is used to answer this question.
-We
+helper function `bucket_has_key` is used to answer this question.
-need to distinguish these cases because in one case, we need to
-increment `t.length`, and in the other we don't.

-In this code, you can see the arrow syntax that is used both for
-updating an element of an array (`array.(i) <- expr`) and for updating
+This code uses the `<-` operator for updating elements of an array
-a record field (`record.field <- expression`).
-In addition, we see
+(`array.(i) <- expr`) and for updating a record field (`record.field
-the use of the semicolon to sequence the imperative operations that
+<- expression`).
+In addition, we see the use of the semicolon to
-are the last two lines of the function.
+sequence the imperative operations that are the last two lines of the
+function.

+Note also that we do all of the side-effecting operations at the very
+end of each function.
+This is good practice because it minimizes the
+chance that such operations will be interrupted with an exception,
+leaving the data structure in an inconsistent state.

 ```ocaml
 let bucket_has_key t i key =